DaigoOkada/kernel_deef_tutorial/README.md

 ## Description

-This is the tutorial page for the submitted paper as follow.
+This is the tutorial page for the paper as follow.

 Daigo Okada, Jian Hao Cheng, Cheng Zheng and Ryo Yamada "Data-driven comparison of multiple high-dimensional single cell expression profiles"